BitcoinDesign/Guide/guide/multiple-wallets.md

 </div>

 Other scenarios for separate wallets could include additional layers like Ecash, or features like separate stablecoins balances.

-## Separate, with overlap
+Unless you are intentionally designing a general-purpose application, try to design with specific use cases in mind that you can derive decisions from.

+## Degrees of separation

 A big part of constructing a multi-wallet application are considerations around separating or combining elements across wallets.
-This should be strongly informed by your [target audience]({{ '/guide/designing-products/user-personas/' | relative_url }}) and their [use cases]({{ '/guide/designing-products/personal-finance/' | relative_url }}).
+Again, this should be strongly informed by your [target audience]({{ '/guide/designing-products/user-personas/' | relative_url }}) and their [use cases]({{ '/guide/designing-products/personal-finance/' | relative_url }}).

 The [daily spending wallet]({{ '/guide/daily-spending-wallet/' | relative_url }}) is optimized for lightning payments by a single user.
 This focus leads us to decisions like a unified balance and automated swaps of incoming onchain funds to the lightning network.

-In our application, we optimize for users who want to (or need to) explicitly split up funds and manage them separately.
+In this reference design, we optimize for users who want to (or need to) explicitly split up funds and manage them separately.
 This leads us to:

+- Different combinations of keys per wallet
 - Separate balances and activity lists per wallet
 - Wallet-specific settings
 - Wallet switchers, conveniently placed

-However, we guide users towards using a single, primary private key to construct several wallets, which simplifies the backup process.
+However, we guide users towards using a single, primary private key to construct several wallets.
+This simplifies the [backup process]({{ '/guide/how-it-works/backups/' | relative_url }}) to reduce the risk of loss of wallet.
 This is acceptable from a security perspective, because the wallets with larger amounts are either view-only (keys are external), or additionally protected by requiring multiple signatures (from the partner, hardware wallet, or assisted custody provider respectively).
-Remember to guide users during wallet setup towards best practices around [progressive security]({{ '/guide/getting-started/principles/#security' | relative_url }}).

 {% include picture.html
    image = "/assets/images/guide/multiple-wallets/key-distribution.png"